 While switching to a car with low emissions is a great place to start, the energy grid as a whole will also need to change if it’s going to have the desired effect.

-We’ve rounded up 10 of the best low emission cars, all of which produce 0 g/km of CO2.
+We’ve rounded up 10 of the best low emission car deals in the UK, all of which produce 0 g/km of CO2.
 They cover a range of different driving needs, from speedy urban cars ideal for the daily commute, right through to high-end motors that are packed with power.

 Perhaps what many people think of when they think ‘electric car,’ the Nissan Leaf continues to deliver.
 This great family car emits zero CO2, making it the perfect choice for drivers who want environmental advantages as well as driving comfort.